maochaokuo/EPLab/README.md

 ```

 ## change log
+### 2020/8/30
+1. first version of editable recursive where expression done

 ### 2020/8/17
 1. just finish a simplest query prototype
 2. go on to build a query viewer